How to transfer a credit card balance

 But if you use the card for spending it could be expensive, with any new debt charged at a much higher interest rate.

-There are credit cards available that have appealing rates for transfer and purchases, but make sure you understand what you’ll be charged and why before signing up.
+There are credit cards available that have competitive rates for transfer and purchases, but make sure you understand what you’ll be charged and why before signing up.

 What happens to my old credit card?

-After you complete your balance transfer, your old credit card will have no balance, or whatever you couldn't transfer due to your new card's credit limit.
+After you complete your balance transfer, your old credit card will have no balance, or the amount you couldn't transfer due to your new card's credit limit.

 Your old card won't be automatically closed, so consider closing the account yourself.